darahea/joule_extensibility/tutorials/products/step2/index.md

     value: products
 ```

 Again, we define the scenario for the capability.
-It contains two parameters (slots) for the product name and the category that can be used for filtering the products.
+It contains one parameter (slot) for the product name can be used for filtering the products.
 Be sure to provide a meaningful description for the function as this parameter will be used by the dialog model to dispatch the user utterance to the right joule function.

 1. Create a new folder in your `products` folder and name it `scenarios`.
 2. Create a new file `fetch_products.yaml` in the newly created folder
-3. Define a slot `product_name` that can be filled with a product to search for
-4. Define a slot `category` that can be filled with a product category to filter the results
-5. Define the target joule function `fetch_product_info` that will be called when the scenario is triggered
+4. Define the target joule function `fetch_product_info` that will be called when the scenario is triggered

 As in the previous example, we simply define a `response_context` that will be used to present the response to the user.
-The `description` fields in this fill will help Joule toidentify the corresponding function and create a matching response.
+The `description` fields in this fill will help Joule to identify the corresponding function and create a matching response.

 ## Summary